ljckn13/yoga-planner/DEV_BLUEPRINT.md

 ---

-### 🔄 CANVAS-004: Error Handling for State Operations
+### ⏸️ CANVAS-004: Error Handling for State Operations
 **File**: `src/components/ErrorBoundary.tsx`

+**Status**: Deferred to Phase 4 (Polish & Production)

+**Note**: Error handling will be addressed later when we focus on production-ready features.
+The basic error handling in existing hooks is sufficient for development.

 **Requirements**:
 - React error boundary around canvas area